dicepencilpaper/emprise/A Daring Emprise V2.md

 ### Wellbeing

 The *wellbeing* die determines your adventurer's physical and mental resistance.
 Usually, your adventurer starts with **d8** as their wellbeing die.
-There are two tracking scores related to wellbeing, *hits* and *wounds*.
-Every time your adventurer is the target of a successful attack (or anything that causes bodily or mental harm), add 1 to your hits score.
-This means that the first time your adventurer receives damage, hits would be 1, second time receiving damage hits goes up to 2, and so on.
+There are two tracking scores related to wellbeing, *hit points (HP)* and *wound points (WP)*.
+Every time your adventurer is the target of a successful attack (or anything that causes bodily or mental harm), add 1 to your HP score.
+This means that the first time your adventurer receives damage, HP would be 1, second time receiving damage HP goes up to 2, and so on.

 After jotting this down, roll your wellbeing die.
-If you roll a number higher than your current hits, your adventurer avoids being wounded.
-If you roll equal or lower than your hits, you will add a certain amount to your current wounds score, based on the intensity of the attack.
+If you roll a number higher than your current HP, your adventurer avoids being wounded, otherwise, you have to add a certain amount to your current WP score based on the attack damage rating.

-If your adventurer reaches a wounds score higher than their wellbeing die value (for example, getting 9 or more wounds when your wellbeing die is a d8), your adventurer will automatically be *unconscious* and out of commission.
+If your adventurer reaches a WP score higher than their wellbeing die value (for example, reching 9 or more wound points when your wellbeing die is a d8), your adventurer will automatically be *unconscious* and out of commission.

 #### Assigning your wellbeing die